 How can I save on my premium?
 Why does my premium adjustment differ from the Swiss average?
 Here you’ll find the answers to questions often asked by Sanitas customers.

 There are a number of ways to reduce your premium, which we’ve listed below.
 We’re also happy to advise you personally.

 Switzerland has one of the best healthcare systems in the world.
-This first-class care comes at a cost, which is reflected in the health insurance premiums.
-Below we’ve listed some of the key factors that drive up the costs of basic and supplementary insurance.
-Please note that there are premium regions in which the premiums for basic insurance remain the same or even decrease.
-And with supplementary insurance there are always plans for which the premiums for supplementary insurance remain stable.
+This first-class care comes at a cost, which is reflected in health insurance premiums.
+Below we’ve listed the key factors that drive up the costs of basic and supplementary insurance.
+There are often also premium regions where the premiums for basic insurance remain the same or even decrease.
+And with supplementary insurance there are always plans for which the premiums remain stable.

 Factors affecting premiums:

 The average values for basic insurance communicated in the media usually have no bearing on your individual premium.
 There are a number of reasons for this:

 Benefit costs in your region: The Federal Office of Public Health stipulates that premiums must cover the costs in each region.
 Premiums primarily reflect the benefit costs of a health insurer, which is the costs they pay out for doctors, therapists, hospital stays and drugs.
 The cost of benefits can vary considerably depending on a number of factors, including the structure of a health insurer’s customer base and the insureds’ place of residence.
 That’s why the premium of 44-year-old Mr M. living in canton X differs from the premium of 44-year-old Mr B. living in canton Y.

-The Federal Office of Public Health uses a new key figure for premium communication: Instead of the change in standard premium, the change in average premium is now introduced.
-The average premium is more representative and in addition to the elective deductible, alternative insurance model, premium region, etc., takes into account in particular the lower premiums for young adults.
+Since 2018, the FOPH has used a new figure when it communicates premiums.
+Instead of publishing the change in standard premium, the change in average premium is used instead.
+This average value is more representative, because along with the elective deductible, alternative insurance model, premium region, etc., it also takes into account the lower premiums for young adults.